 - Reducing Fatigue and Stress – Rhodiola is particularly effective at boosting energy levels and mental performance when you’re under chronic stress.
 It helps boost ATP, which is your energy source.

 - Regenerating Nerves – Rhodiola Rosea is one of the most powerful herbs for neurogenesis; it repairs and helps your brain make new neurons.
 Rhodiola also reduces the inflammatory proteins, along with protecting neurons from oxidative stress.

 This ancient herb has been well-known in the nootropic community for its anti-stress and anxiety-relieving properties.
-Some even argue it stands shoulder to shoulder with some anxiolytic drugs – below we’ll check the evidence that supports this notion.
+Some even argue it stands shoulder to shoulder with some anxiolytic cures – below we’ll check the evidence that supports this notion.